ksss/type_struct/README.md

 ### Interface

-Interface is a object for duck typing like golang `interface`.
+Interface is an object for duck typing like golang `interface`.

 `Interface#===` check all method using `respond_to?`